chanchanngann/airbyte-on-eks/README.md

 ```

-2. When deploy is done, check the airbyte pods and services in airbyte namespace.
+2. When the deploy is done, check the airbyte pods and services in airbyte namespace.
 You can find the port number in the output of `kubectl get svc` .
-This port number is referenced in ingress YAML.
+This port number will be referenced in ingress YAML.
 ```ruby
 kubectl get svc -n airbyte
 kubectl get pods -n airbyte